 - \$25 Monthly Premium

 - \$7,500 Annual Benefit Maximum (ABM)

 - No Annual Deductible

 - Only Comprehensive procedures count toward the ABM

+- Does not apply to the plan Maximum Out of Pocket (MOOP)

 - No Waiting Period after Enrollment

-- Lab fees are the member's responsibility.
+- Lab Fees are the member's responsibility.

-- Benefits for services must be provided by In-Network dentist only
+- Members will be responsible for the difference between the in-network fee and the submitted amount for Out-of-network services.